 Today we leave the coast and head inland via the Buller Gorge to historic Reefton, the first town in NZ to have a public electricity supply (from 1888).
 Get a coffee and take some time to explore this fascinating town.
 We then travel a short distance in our support vehicle to the site of the historic gold mining town of Waiuta, regarded as the Coast’s last great gold strike.
 Many rusty relics remain and there is time to look around before we begin our cycle ride of the day.
 Our ride [14km] takes us gently off the plateau through native forest, and out across the open farmland of the Grey Valley.
 The cycle trail then follows river terraces on the quiet left bank of the Grey River, towards Blackball (20km).
 Enjoy a refreshment stop at the legendary ‘Formerly The Blackball Hilton’ Hotel, before we make our way to the village of Moana and our resort accommodation overlooking Lake Brunner.

 Day 5 Moana – Christchurch

-Today we travel a short distance to another stunning lake hidden amongst the bush, well off the beaten track, and enjoy the last cycle ride of the trip.
+Today we travel a short distance to another stunning lake hidden amongst the bush, well off the beaten track, and enjoy the last cycle ride of the Wild West Coast Cycle Trail tour.
 The route takes us along quiet rural roads, featuring a mix of native bush and open farmland, towards the mountains of the Southern Alps [20km].
 Visit the Coates family on their dairy farm at Haupiri and enjoy a delicious morning tea and a tour of the milking shed.
 We return to Moana for lunch.
 From here you can opt to take the TranzAlpine train over Arthur’s Pass and back to Christchurch, arriving at approximately 6pm, or travel back in our van.